BY-LAWS OF THE

 9.01 Durable Review Procedure: No provision pertaining to review procedures may be taken away by the Board or member vote.

-9.05c Charity Account: All monies received from the donations and fund raising events for medical missions will be deposited in the Charity Account.
+9.05 c Charity Account: All monies received from the donations and fund raising events for medical missions will be deposited in the Charity Account.
+Other funds raised by the association shall be used to promote awareness of the general public in matters of health,

 9.06 Disbursing Funds

-9.06a The Board shall approve requests for disbursements from all accounts, for amounts exceeding $500.00 but less than$10,000.00.
+9.06a The Board of Directors shall approve requests for disbursements from all accounts, for amounts exceeding $500.00 but less than $10,000.00.
 Any request or initiative for spending an amount of $10,000.00 or more shall be approved by the Board and then referred to the membership for a referendum upon majority vote.

 9.06b Expenses incurred for fund raising for medical missions will be obtained from the Charity account.
 Proceeds will be deposited to the Charity Account.

-9.06c No check from any provider of goods or services in relation to a project can be made payable to any particular member of the organization or any other party except to the official name of the project; every project bank account will have a particular name.
+9.06 c No check from any provider of goods or services in relation to a project can be made payable to any particular member of the association or any other party except to the official name of the project; every project bank account will have a particular name.
 Furthermore, any and all expenses will be receipted, recorded, and presented for audit.

 9.07 Accounting: Upon recommendation by the Treasurer, the Board may establish any legal and acceptable system or method of accounting for the funds and disbursements, so long as this method conforms with tax-related filing and record keeping requirements.

-10.02 Seal.
-The Corporate Seal, if any, shall be in such form as may be approved by the Board of Directors.
+11.02 Seal.
+The Corporate Seal, if any, shall be in such form as may be approved by the Board of Directors and Executive Officers.

 IN WITNESS OF HAVING DULY READ AND APPROVED THESE BYLAWS, THE UNDERSIGNED BOARD MEMBERS ATTACH OUR SIGNATURES: